chrisgramberg678/ml-project/README.md

 All solvers have a function called `get_loss()` which gives a list of all loss values.
 The batch gradient descent solver stores a loss value for each iteration of its main loop and the stochastic solver stores a loss value for each call to `fit()`.

+## Tests

+Python tests have been moved into the tests directory.
+They can be run using `make test` There aren't many yet, buy I'm planning to add more.

 The file test_grad.py contains some simple tests which demonstrate how to use the library.

 It's often useful to compile the C++ library as a sanity check before writing the interface to python for new features.
 To test the C++ code on it's own compile using: